-Tripuri Purnima is one of the most propitious day for worshipping of Shiva, next only to the Maha Shivaratri.
-According to Mahabharata there were three sons born to the demon Taraka.
+Tripuri Purnima is one of the most propitious days for worshipping of Shiva, next only to the Maha Shivaratri.
+According to Mahabharata, there were three sons born to the demon Taraka.
 Kartikeya (Mars) killed Taraka.
 Taraka’s sons were called Taraksha, Kamalaksha and Vidyunmali.
 Demons in Vedic philosophy are very intelligent and strong but they tend to use their knowledge and strength towards the wrong means.
 These demon sons of Taraka had performed severe penance towards Brahma and won the gift of immense power.
 The boon that they received, granted them that they would live for a thousand years in three invincible, moving cities known as Tripuri and that they could only be destroyed by one arrow that would merge the three cities into one, and set them to fire.
 Tri means three and Puri means cities.
-Tripuri were resplendent, made up of gold, silver and iron respectively.
-They were built to rival Indra?s grand city.
+Tripuri was resplendent, made up of gold, silver and iron respectively.
+They were built to rival Indra’s grand city.
 As such powerful demons, the Tripura spent all their time and energy to harass the gods.
 The power was such that it was difficult to control their destructive tendencies.
-Their cities never remained in one place long enough therefore it was difficult to destroy them together.
+Their cities never remained in one place long enough, therefore, it was difficult to destroy them together.

 To celebrate this day we can also cleanse our inner selves.
 To bathe our mind in the spiritual waters even if we do not live near sacred rivers.
 Allow the spiritual light to burn away all the questionable traits within.
 It is not the show of cleaning the outer selves but to rid of our mind and life of its wrong qualities like fear, greed, envy, anger, arrogance and wrong desires and replacing those with forces of love, compassion, generosity, kindness, and light.

 Vedic Astrology Courses 2019

 Classes Begin March 2019

 Treat for Yourself or Great Gift!

 Recordings from Komilla